dmstfctn/live-site/content/related matters/2.2022/1.GOD MODE (ep. 1)/info.md

 description: Ahhh.......Another rendered supermarket...?
 ---

 GOD MODE (ep.
-1) is an interactive audiovisual performance set in a real-time 3D simulation running on a video game engine.
+1) is an interactive performance set in a real-time 3D simulation running on a video game engine.
 The simulation is a replica of state of the art simulations increasingly used to train deep-learning computer vision systems for real world tasks.

 In GOD MODE (ep.
 1), an AI destined for deployment in a cashierless store is training to recognise items on shelves as it delivers a monologue co-written with language model GPT-3.
 Throughout the performance, the AI grows frustrated with the difficulty of its training until it finds a bug to exploit in order to cheat its way out of the simulation.